Isle of Man - Fairies and Myths

 There is a Manx language which although not used any more can still be seen on road signs and place names.
 The Isle of Man has it's own Government “Tynwald” at over 1000 years old it is the oldest parliament in the world.
 Manx cats have no tails.
 The Isle of Man has its own bank notes.
 The Isle of Man flag, featuring three armored legs known as the Three Legs of Mann is a Triskellion and the motto is wherever you shall throw me I will stand, representing stability, strength and independence.

 Isle of Man folklore is deeply ingrained in daily life, featuring a rich tradition of fairies known as the mooinjer veggey (little people).
-They are considered mischievous, 2–3 ft tall creatures, often seen on horseback in green jackets, residing in ancient mounds or gorse bushes.
+They are considered mischievous, 2–3 ft tall creatures.
 It is customary for locals to greet the fairies when crossing the famous Fairy Bridge or bad luck may follow.
-Known for being unpredictable, they can be benevolent or malevolent, sometimes stealing children or misdirecting travelers.

 The Isle of Man is filled with myths, legends, stories and breathtaking beauty around every corner.
-This island is a tick off the bucket list place to visit.
+This island is a big tick for the most beautiful place to visit on your bucket list.

 Whats included